Skip to main content

 --dry-runShow what would be updated without writing files

---runtime <name>Update only the specified runtime (fnm, uv, or jvm)
+--runtime <name>Update only the specified runtime (node, uv, jvm, or go)

 The command detects binaries for all platform combinations (OS/Arch/Libc).
 For Linux, both glibc and musl variants are detected when upstream provides separate binaries.
 If a musl binary is identical to the glibc variant (same URL and hash), the musl entry is deduplicated.